opengeospatial/ogcapi-workshop/workshop/content/docs/ogcapi/sta/text/main.md

-The Internet of Things (IoT) is a global information infrastructure that enables advanced services by interconnecting both physical and virtual
-\"things\" based on existing and evolving interoperable information and communication technologies \[ITU-T\].
+The Internet of Things (IoT) is a global information infrastructure that enables advanced services by interconnecting both physical and virtual "things" based on existing and evolving interoperable information and communication technologies [ITU-T\].
 To facilitate geospatial interoperability between devices in the IoT, the OGC has published the OGC SensorThings API.